-The Moors arrived in 711 but it was not until 1050 AD that the King of Granada, Badis el Ziri, ordered the building of an Alcazabar to be used as a royal residence and to protect the town beneath its walls from the pirates who were increasingly threatening coastal settlements.
-Unusually, in fact I know of no other example, the Alcazabar was not built around the highest point, the Gibralfaro, but on a spur of the hill somewhat lower down.
+The Moors arrived in 711 but it was not until 1050 AD that the King of Granada, Badis el Ziri, ordered the building of an Alcazaba to be used as a royal residence and to protect the town beneath its walls from the pirates who were increasingly threatening coastal settlements.
+Unusually, the Alcazaba was not built around the highest point, the Gibralfaro, but on a spur of the hill somewhat lower down.

-Until the 14th Century this was of little concern however the introduction of cannon fired by gunpowder made the Alcazabar vulnerable from this higher point just a couple of hundred metres away.
-Yusuf I, Sultan of Granada from 1333 to 1354, ordered the building of a castle and improvements to the Alcazabar.
-This is the chap who also had the Gate of Justice in Granada built now the entrance to the Alhambra Palace.
-Zig zagging between the castle and the Alcazabar there is a double wall that forms a protected passageway between the two complexes.
+Until the 14th Century this was of little concern however, the introduction of cannon fired by gunpowder made the Alcazaba vulnerable from this higher point, the Gibralfaro, just a couple of hundred metres away.
+Yusuf I, Sultan of Granada from 1333 to 1354, ordered the building of a castle and more improvements to the Alcazaba.
+This is the chap who also had the Gate of Justice in Granada built, now the entrance to the Alhambra Palace.
+Zig zagging between the castle and the Alcazaba there is a double wall that forms a protected passageway between the two complexes.
 This feature is known as a Coracha and part of it can be seen through the trees in the two images above.

 Within the imposing walls of the castle there is a deep well to secure a water supply, and terraces laid out with herb and fruit gardens to supplement the diet of the defenders.
 Two large ovens supplied bread.